memorieslp/awesome-mvps/README.md

 **Description**: An app that allows people to make profiles focused on dating.
 If two profiles like each other, they get a match, allowing them to talk to each other and arrange a real life date if they want to.
 Tinder was first called MatchBox, and its features barely changed over time, because it was a very focused and simple idea, that early on, proved to work with its success among university students.
 At first, you would give a like or dislike on another profile.
 However, only one year later after the first MVP, the developers changed the like and dislike buttons to a swipe feature, where you swipe right to like and left to dislike, giving it a unique feel that was not common at the time.
 Not only the swap feature made the process of showing interest to a person faster, but it also gave an identity to the app, making it more iconic.

+**Features**: Users could make a profile giving a bit of information about themselves and adding photograph of themselves.
+There was also the like and dislike function, that allowed people give a thumbs up or thumbs down vote to another profile, and if both profiles liked each other, they would get a match.
+A match would be a notification to both accounts showing that they had interest in each other, giving them the possibility of having a chat with each other, so they could know each other better and maybe schedule a date if they wanted to (the app does not offer a schedule system for dates).
+It is important to note that the way you search for another user and how the match feature works are still fundamental to the apps's idendity today.
+The range of the app was small, so there was no proximity feature showing how close the other profiles are to you, and this feature would come in handy once the app started to spread all over the country and eventually, the world.

 ![tinder_mvp](https://user-images.githubusercontent.com/42478443/234894559-d9ca572b-d4c9-4067-9c89-d2e77c55e545.png)

 [🔼 Back to top](#content)